 There are no fluke treatments licensed for use in donkeys, so treatment must be prescribed using the cascade system.
 Triclabendazole has been used extensively by The Donkey Sanctuary at an increased dose rate of 18 mg/kg bodyweight.
-There are numerous reports of lack of efficacy of triclabendazole and this has been observed in donkey infections; to ensure treatment has been successful a faecal sample should be MOX, IVM, PYR and FBZ have label claims against P. equorum.
-However, resistance to IVM and MOX appears common and lack of PYR efficacy has also been experienced by The Donkey Sanctuary.
-FBZ appears to have good efficacy against this parasite and is the DS treatment of choice at this time.
+There are numerous reports of lack of efficacy of triclabendazole and this has been observed in donkey infections; to ensure treatment has been successful a faecal sample should be analysed 14-28 days post treatment.
+Where triclabendazole is known to be ineffective, closantel (20 mg/kg bwt) may be considered.
+It should be noted that this product is only effective against adult fluke, so re-dosing is required 8-10 weeks later.
+Rare symptoms of closantel overdose are blindness, anorexia and ataxia, however, these symptoms have not been observed by The Donkey Sanctuary.